Quantum Programming Without the Quantum Physics

 The operations in the language denote mappings between state vectors.
 A single-world state vector like $\ket{xy}$ is called a \emph{basis state}.
 In matrix notation, a basis state has 1 in exactly one place, with 0 everywhere else.

 Not all vectors and mappings between them are implementable, however.
 For the weights to make sense as probabilities, we need two commonsense properties: \begin{itemize} \item Law of total probability: probabilities appearing in a program state must sum to 1, and operations must preserve this total. \item Linearity: the state vector after any operation should be a linear function of the state vector before the operation.
 Equivalently, the probability of landing in a given world should equal the sum of the probabilities of realization of all world lines leading up to that world. \end{itemize} Linearity means that operations form matrices.
-By convention, the $j$-th column of the matrix lists the probabilities of transitions going out of the $j$-th basis sate.
+By convention, its $j$-th \emph{column} lists the probabilities of transitions going out of the $j$-th basis sate.